How Much Perfume to Apply to Smell Really Good

 “A women who doesn't wear perfume has no future.
 I don't understand how a woman can leave the house without fixing herself up a little - if only out of politeness.
 And then, you never know, maybe that's the day she has a date with destiny.
 And it's best to be as pretty as possible for destiny.”

-Now that might really be slightly exaggerated, but Coco has a point!
-It's a beautiful exaggeration.
-It lifts spirits high!
-It may sound a fantasy, or a dream, but it's what women need to add a little bit of elegance to what is ordinary.
+Beautifully exaggerated.
+Sounds a fantasy, or a dream.
+But Coco has a point.
+It's what women need to add a little bit of elegance to what is ordinary.

 Apply Just Right